In the Money Definition

 Now, you buy a put option on Apple Inc. at $200, which gives you the right but not the obligation to sell the underlying asset.
 A put option will be profitable or be in the money if the market value of the shares of Apple Inc. falls below $200.
 Because you can buy the shares from the market at a much cheaper rate than the rate at which you have agreed to sell it.
 If the underlying asset’s value falls in the market to $197, you can buy the shares from the market at $197 and exercise the put option at $200, which would give you a $3 profit.

 Deep In the Money

-An option that would lead to a large profit if exercised is referred to as being ‘Deep in the Money’.
-This is a new term used by options traders for options which have a higher delta, 0.75 and above to be precise.
-Delta is the change in the price of an asset (the option), to the corresponding change in the price of its underlying asset.
+An option that would lead to a large profit if exercised is referred to as being ‘Deep in the Money.’
+This is a new term used by options traders for options that have a higher delta, 0.75 and above, to be precise.
+Delta is the change in the price of an asset (the option) to the corresponding change in the price of its underlying asset.
 The delta value for an option may be positive or negative depending on the option, whether call or put.

 - The holder of this type of option will always benefit from exercising the option.
 Since the option has an intrinsic value, it is always worth exercising.